calvinmclean/automated-garden/docs/app_advanced.md

       --moisture-strategy string     Strategy for creating moisture data (default "random") --moisture-value int           The value, or starting value, to use for moisture data publishing (default 100) -n, --name string                  Name of the garden-controller (helps determine which MQTT topic to subscribe to) (default "garden")
-  -p, --plants int                   Number of Plants for which moisture data should be emulated
+  -z, --zones int                    Number of Zones for which moisture data should be emulated
       --publish-health               Whether or not to publish health data every minute (default true) --publish-watering-event       Whether or not watering events should be published for logging (default true)